basarat/demo-jest/script.md

 asdf!@#
 ```

-And finally the ability to mix and match JavaScript and TypeScript in the same project so you can upgrade your code base towards greater type safety.
+And finally you have the ability to mix and match JavaScript and TypeScript in the same project.
+If I go ahead and change the file extension from `js` to `ts` it opens up advanced TypeScript analysis.
+Mixing .js and .ts files this way allows you to incrementally upgrade your code base towards greater type safety provided by `.ts` files.